KennethWussmann/simplelogin-client/docs/faq.md

 ## Can I use the OpenAPI Spec to generate clients for other languages?

 Yes of course!
 Check the [license](../LICENSE) for conditions under which this code can be used.

+## What's the current project state?

+The client is still under heavy development.
+But that shouldn't scare you from already using it.
+It's just a dumb REST client and the alias management through the client already works very well.

+Still you may stumble upon bugs, wrongly configured requests, etc. The development mainly affects missing functionality to be support everything the upstream API can do.
+During the v0.\* versions you may even expect breaking changes in the client's API.

+Please be so kind to [report any issues](https://github.com/KennethWussmann/simplelogin-client/issues) or even [contribute fixes](./development.md).